selmaT273/LearningJournal/README.md

-# Welcome to my Learning Journal
+# Welcome to my Learning Journal!

 This is the home for my Learning Journal entries for Delta V Code School.